OPEN EXCLUSIVELY TO UCLA STUDENTS.

 BUILD YOUR TEAM

-Submit the registration form by registration deadline.
+Submit the registration form by Friday, February 9, 2024.

 What to Expect:

 - Once business plans are submitted, the First Round Judges will score the business plans.
-The teams with the highest scores move on to the Final Round.
+The Teams with the highest scores move on to the Final Round.

-- At the Final Round, each team will have 10 minutes to pitch their idea to the Final Round Judges and the Judges will get 10 minutes to question the team.
-Once all the teams have presented, the judges will deliberate and decide on the winners.
+- At the Final Round, each Team will have 10 minutes to pitch their idea to the Final Round Judges and the Judges will get 10 minutes to question the team.
+Once all the Teams have presented, the judges will deliberate and decide on the winners.

 “…truly an amazing opportunity and learning experience.
 These are lessons that we can never fully learn in books.”